CBLUEbenchmark/CBLUE/README.md

 ### KUAKE-QQR

-In this evaluation task, given a pair of querys, models are expected to predict the extent of similarity between them.
+In this evaluation task, given a pair of queries, models are expected to predict the extent of similarity between them.

 <details>
 <summary>example</summary>